digitalfabrik/integreat-app/README.md

 * Use nodejs 12 LTS instead of the latest version.

 ## Bug reporting
 You can [view our issues](https://issues.integreat-app.de/projects/WEBAPP) or [create new ones](https://issues.integreat-app.de/secure/CreateIssue!default.jspa) on our jira.

+## Pull requests
+To merge a pull request,
+* at least two approvals are required.
+* tests, linting and flow have to succeed.